 You may already have your business up and running and think that you may not need a logo, but the reality is that you do.
 A logo is one of the pillars of your brand identity because it’ll put a visual image in the minds of your target audience to differentiate you from competitors that offer similar products or services to yours.

 Besides, one of the main advantages is that it helps you be recognized and makes you unforgettable to people interested in acquiring your products/services/content.
-Think about this, in a day, we are exposed to hundreds of stimuli that bombard us, but if you have a great logo, it will give your brand an image that represents what you do and what you want to communicate, and in that way, it’ll help your brand be more easily fixed in people’s minds.
+Think about this, in a day, we are exposed to hundreds of stimuli that bombard us, but if you have a great business logo, it will give your brand an image that represents what you do and what you want to communicate, and in that way, it’ll help your brand be more easily fixed in people’s minds.
 They may not always remember your brand’s name, but an image may be all you need to keep them coming back to you.

 Additionally, if you’re still not completely convinced, think that all your favorite brands have a logo, so incorporating a logo makes your business look professional and reliable.
 A logo shows that you’re putting a lot of effort into making things happen and your brand is not just a hobby but something that will give you benefits in the short and long term.